pimlie/nuxt-matomo/README.md

 > The VueRouter afterEach guard which this plugin uses is called before your page component is created

 The matomo javascript tracker is also injected as `$matomo` in your Nuxt instance to e.g. manually track a page view.
-See the [injected](./test/fixture/pages/injected.vue) and [manuallytracked](./test/fixture/pages/manuallytracked.vue) pages in the test fixture for an example
+See the [injected](./test/fixture/pages/injected.vue) and [manually tracked](./test/fixture/pages/manuallytracked.vue) pages in the test fixture for an example

 ##### Middleware example
 ```js